Data sources studio

 Three screens:

-• Technology: JavaScript (Web) for now (Android, IOS and GTM soon).
+Technology: JavaScript and Google Tag Manager for now (Android and iOS coming soon).

 Code snippets (JS excerpts — exact script URL is provided in Implement):